-One may alleviate the need for large memories by introducing a trusted random variable that chooses whether a distributed state in a sequence is used or not for verification, such that each node only requires a single-qubit quantum memory~\cite{Unnikrishnan2019}.
-Alternatively, one may consider GHZ-state certification protocols which exploit fast, low-loss optical switches to randomly select a copy out of an ensemble which can be used for parameter estimation, while the remaining copies are certified~\cite{govcanin2022sample,antesberger2024efficient,martins2024experimental}.
+One may alleviate the need for large memories by introducing a trusted random variable that chooses whether a distributed state in a sequence is used or not for verification, such that each sensor only requires a single-qubit quantum memory~\cite{Unnikrishnan2019}.
+Alternatively, one may consider GHZ-state certification protocols which exploit fast, low-loss optical switches to randomly select a copy from an ensemble which can be used for parameter estimation, while the remaining copies are certified~\cite{govcanin2022sample,antesberger2024efficient,martins2024experimental}.
 Another improvement required to scale to more sensors is to revisit the current $1/n^2$ scaling for the fidelity bounds required for validation.
-Regarding the resource state, it was recently proven in Ref.~\cite{bugalho2024} that the GHZ state, and equivalents up to a local unitary, is the only private state for estimating certain linear functions of inputs which our task falls within.
-While the PPE protocol we have demonstrated has some caveats, we also identified pathways for improvements, which, once addressed, will unlock a wider range and more efficient distributed sensing applications for quantum networks.
+Regarding the resource state, it was recently proven in Ref.~\cite{bugalho2025,hassani2025} that the GHZ state, and equivalents up to a local unitary, is the only private state for estimating certain linear functions of inputs which our task falls within.
+While the PPE protocol we have demonstrated has caveats, we also identified pathways for improvements, which, once addressed, will unlock a wider range and more efficient distributed sensing applications for quantum networks.